Soda Springs, Nevada County, California

 Soda Springs (formerly, Summit Valley, Soda Springs Station, Hopkins, Hopkins Springs, and Tinkers Station) is an unincorporated community and census-designated place (CDP) in Nevada County, California, United States.
 Soda Springs is located 3 mi west of Donner Pass.
-The population was 81 at the 2010 census.
+The population was 94 at the 2020 census.

-The Soda Springs Ski Resort is located just off Highway 80 near the Donner Summit.
+The Soda Springs Mountain Resort is located just off Highway 80 near Donner Summit.

+Royal Gorge Cross Country Ski Resort, one of the largest in North America, is located about one mile southwest of Soda Springs.

 History

 Mark Hopkins and Leland Stanford established a resort at the location in the 1880s.

 The Summit Valley post office opened in 1870, changed its name to Soda Springs in 1875, and closed in 1881.
 It was reopened in 1929.
 The Hopkins post office operated from 1885 to 1886.
 Alternately it was reportedly known as Hopkins Springs until the Soda Springs post office was established on March 8, 1875.

 The Central Pacific Railroad station was named Tinkers Station from 1867 to 1873, commemorating J.A.
 Tinker.
 Tinker was a "rough, hard-driving, hard-drinking teamster" who hauled freight between the mines on Forest Hill Divide and Soda Springs.